DataDog/documentation/content/en/quality_gates/explorer/facets.md

 ## Facet panel

-The search bar provides the most comprehensive set of interactions to filter and group your data.
+The search bar provides a comprehensive set of interactions to filter and group your data.
 However, for many cases, the facet panel is a straightforward way to navigate into your data.
 Open a facet to see a summary of its content for the scope of the current query.

 The search bar and URL automatically reflect your selections from the facet panel.

-- **Facets (qualitative)** come with a top list of unique values, and a count of quality gates matching each of them.
+- **Facets (qualitative)** show a list of unique values, and a count of quality gates that match each facet.
-- **Measures (quantitative)** come with a slider indicating minimum and maximum values.
+- **Measures (quantitative)** have a slider ranging between minimum and maximum values.
 Use the slider, or input numerical values, to scope the search query to different bounds.

 ### Grouping facets